 - How well caregivers (referring to hospital personnel) managed patients’ pain

 - How well caregivers (referring to hospital personnel) explained patients’ medications to them

 - How clean and quiet the hospital was

 - How well caregivers explained the steps patients and families need to take to care for themselves outside of the hospital (i.e., discharge instructions)

 If you are hospitalized, you may receive one of these surveys.
 Here is some advice for how to fill out one of the patient experience surveys.

-Once the quality scores and the satisfaction scores are tallied, beginning in October 2012, Medicare will reward the best performing hospitals with bonuses - money that has been saved by not reimbursing doctors and hospitals for mistakes they have made, or has been saved through other reductions in reimbursements.
+In October 2012, Medicare began rewarding the best performing hospitals with bonuses - money that was saved by not reimbursing doctors and hospitals for mistakes they made, or was saved through other reductions in reimbursements.